 The album has become (as of 2014) the 32nd biggest selling album in British music history.

 It certainly has some wonderful tracks on it, but at times we’re a bit over-Gary-ed with the dreary X Factor-winner style sludgy ballads that somewhat blighted the music charts during this period of music.
+That costs it a star, but otherwise it’s a great album.

 - POP RESCUE 2015 RATING: 4 / 5